MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 2. Determine the SDN gateway internal address as detailed in the [following section](#determine-the-sdn-gateway-internal-address).

 3. Create BGP peer on the remote end (physical network gateway).
-While creating the BGP peer, use the SDN gateway internal address (determined in Step 2 above) as the peer IP address.
+While creating the BGP peer, use the SDN gateway internal address (determined in step 2 above) as the peer IP address.

 4. Configure a route on the physical network with the destination as the SDN gateway internal address and the next hop as the L3 interface IP address (*LocalIPAddresses* parameter in the script).